 Serotonin-norepinephrine reuptake inhibitors (SNRIs): SNRIs, like venlafaxine and duloxetine, inhibit the reuptake of both serotonin and norepinephrine, another neurotransmitter involved in mood regulation.
 They have a similar side effect profile to SSRIs but may also cause increased blood pressure in some patients.

-Monitor patients' blood pressure when prescribing SNRIs, and consider alternative antidepressants for those with pre-existing hypertension or cardiovascular disease.

 Tricyclic antidepressants (TCAs): TCAs, such as amitriptyline and nortriptyline, block the reuptake of serotonin and norepinephrine, as well as having antihistaminic, anticholinergic, and alpha-blocking effects.
 These additional effects can cause a range of side effects, including dizziness, dry mouth, constipation, and urinary retention.